vtaits/form-schema/packages/form-schema/README.md

   }
   ```

-- `errorsMapper` - function for map errors of field from backend format to format of field.
-Receives next arguments:
+- `errorsSetter` - function for map errors of field from backend format to format of field.
+Receives next parameters:

   * `setError` - a function for setting errors;
+  * `setCurrentError` - a function to set error on the current field;
   * `errors` - errors object;
   * `name` - name of current field;
   * `fieldSchema` - full schema of current field;